mes258/ssssnake/designDoc.md

 * tick_world
 	* Moves the world forward one step
 	* If the first element of a snake has:
-		* Eaten an apple -> change points, added a body part, and spawn a new apple
+		* Eaten an apple -> change points, add a body part, and spawn a new apple
 		* Hit a wall -> reset snake
 	* Check each snake's scores to figure out the winner or if there is a tie
 * world_new